Graduate Division of Arts and Sciences

 Graduate education at Penn has a long and distinguished history, beginning with Penn's first Ph.D. program in 1870.
 The origins of graduate education in the School of Arts and Sciences can be traced to the establishment of the graduate faculty in 1881 and the awarding of the first Ph.D. in 1889.

-The Graduate Division of the School of Arts and Sciences currently includes over thirty graduate groups and offers the degrees of Master of Arts (A.M.), Master of Science (M.S), Master of Philosophy (M.Phil.), and Doctor of Philosophy (Ph.D.).
-The Office of the Graduate Division, located at 3401 Walnut Street, Suite 322A, is the administrative unit which oversees such matters as admissions, records, funding.
+The Graduate Division of the School of Arts and Sciences currently includes more than thirty graduate groups and offers the degrees of Master of Arts (A.M.), Master of Science (M.S), Master of Philosophy (M.Phil.), and Doctor of Philosophy (Ph.D.).
+The Office of the Graduate Division, located at 3401 Walnut Street, Suite 322A, is the administrative unit that oversees such matters as admissions, records, funding.

-- Students should contact the Office of the Graduate Division of Arts and Sciences directly to submit applications for admission to one of the graduate programs, to turn in dissertations and Master's theses, and to make arrangements for the graduation ceremony.
+- Students should contact the Office of the Graduate Division of Arts and Sciences directly to submit applications for admission to one of the graduate programs and to make arrangements for the graduation ceremony.

 - Graduate groups are the best initial contact not only for information about program content, but also for assistance with problems related to funding, grades, fulfillment of degree requirements, leaves, and transfers.

-- If the event of an academic grievance, The Academic Grievance policy describes the procedures in place for currently enrolled students and former students within 3 years after leaving the University.
+- In the event of an academic grievance, The Academic Grievance policy describes the procedures in place for currently enrolled students and former students within 1 year after leaving the University.

 - Students are directed to the Office of Student Financial Services for information on loans and to pay late fees, microfilm and copyright fees for the dissertation.

-Interdisciplinary nature of our programs encourages our students to engage in a flexible array of coursework and mentorship within the School of Arts and Sciences and in other schools at the university.
+The interdisciplinary nature of our programs encourages students to engage in a flexible array of coursework and mentorship within the School of Arts and Sciences as well as with other schools within the university.
 Our students enjoy the flexibility of pursing dual and joint degrees in SAS and across schools.

-This is a part of our investment in excellence through diversity not only in scholarship but also through cultural, social and political experiences at the university.
+The Graduate Division of Arts and Sciences values excellence through diversity not only in scholarship but also through cultural, social and political experiences at the university.

 The University of Pennsylvania Graduate Division of Arts and Sciences in partnership with the Biomedical Graduate Studies participates in the Leadership Alliance Summer Research Early Identification Program (SR–EIP).
 The Leadership Alliance is an academic consortium of 32 institutions of higher learning, including leading research and teaching college and universities.
 The mission of the Leadership Alliance is to develop underrepresented students into outstanding leaders and role models in academia, business and the public sector.